santec-corporation/Santec_USB_Control_Scripts/README.md

 <h2>Files</h2>

 1) multi_tsl_550.py  -  Example script to control two or more TSL instruments.
-This script communicates with the TSL instrument using Santec Commands (Command Set-2).
+This script communicates with the TSL instrument using Santec commands (command set-2).
-**This script only with TSL-550, TSL-710 series instruments.
+**This script works only with the TSL-550 and TSL-710 series instruments.

+2) multi_tsl_570.py  -  Example script to control two or more TSL instruments.
+This script communicates with the TSL instrument using SCPI commands.
+**This script works only with the TSL-570 series instruments.

-2) simul_multi_tsl_550.py  -  Example script to control two or more TSL instruments simultaneously at the same time. (uses Santec Commands)
+3) simul_multi_tsl_550.py  -  Example script to control two or more TSL instruments simultaneously. (uses Santec commands) **This script works only with the TSL-550 and TSL-710 series instruments.

-**This script only with TSL-550, TSL-710 series instruments.
+4) simul_multi_tsl_550.py  -  Example script to control two or more TSL instruments simultaneously. (uses SCPI commands) **This script works only with the TSL-570 series instruments.